 In fall 2008, BWA temporarily closed the historic firehouse and the gallery exhibition programs due to facade damage, and later, flooding.
 During this time, BWA continued its exhibition program with presentations in the Print Shop Building’s Glass Lobby Gallery of works by Danny Alvarez, Tomie Arai, Andrea Chung, Louis Delsarte, Edgar Heap of Birds, Samella Lewis, Jack Malotte, E. J. Montgomery, Keith Morrison, Peter Paone, Libby Newman, and Michael Platt, among others.

 In fall 2017, BWA proudly reopened its newly restored firehouse and Printed Image Gallery and has since presented solo exhibitions of prints by William Majors, John T. Scott, and Romas Viesulas, as well as the group exhibition Six Women Printmakers, which highlighted local artists.
 More recently, the gallery has hosted a solo exhibition by Alexis Nutini; Selections from the Bob Blackburn Printmaking Workshop Collection; Pigment of Soul: Visiting Artist Prints from 2019-2021, curated by Halima Taha; and All My Ancestors: The Spiritual in Afro-Latinx Art, curated by Tatiana Reinoza, PhD.

 As part of new programing for the reopening BWA initiated ArtistNConversations galley talks and panel discussions, which have featured Cynthia Back, Agathe Bouton, Willie Cole, John E. Dowell Jr., Melvin Edwards and Anthony Panzera, Kakayoung Lee, and Maceo Montoya, among others.
 These programs continued remotely when the COVID-19 pandemic closed most cultural and entertainment venues for an extended period.
 ArtistNConversations now features curators such as Blake Bradford and Halima Taha and continues as hybrid programming.

 Documentation and a Changing Focus to Multicultural Education, Preservation, and Interpretation

-Decreased funding for small and mid-sized arts organizations and the increasing impact of technology on creativity and audience growth and engagement in the fine arts spurred a strategic shift in BWA’s mission.
+Decreased funding and a technological shift in the fine arts industry spurred a strategic shift in BWA’s mission.
 Today, BWA recognizes imperative needs to focus on building technological infrastructure, develop content for web-based formats to better connect and communicate with audiences, and increase private contributions and earned income.

 The organization’s name was formally changed in 2013 to the Brandywine Workshop and Archives (BWA) to better reflect deepened commitment to documentation, preservation, and promotion of the permanent collection and archives.